eficode-academy/docker-katas/labs/extra-exercises/secrets.md

 > ## Store config in the environment
 >
-> An app’s config is everything that is likely to vary between deploys (staging, production,
+> An app’s configuration includes everything likely to vary between deployments (e.g., staging,
-> developer environments, etc).
+> production, or development environments).
 This includes:
 >
 > * Resource handles to the database, Memcached, and other backing services
 > * Credentials to external services such as Amazon S3 or Twitter
-> * Per-deploy values such as the canonical hostname for the deploy
+> * Per-deployment values such as the canonical hostname for the deployment
 > [https://12factor.net/config]

 ## Starting with Docker Secrets